 1. Make Lifestyle Changes

-The bottom line is that the more money you save, the more likely you’ll be able to retire early.
+The more money you save, the more likely you’ll be able to retire early.

 Making cuts to your lifestyle is one of the easiest ways to make sure that more of the money you earn goes into your savings.
 There are plenty of ways to cut spending, from the often-cited “giving up your daily latte” to the more substantial act of downsizing your home.
 Consider which expenses you can cut.